Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 💾

-For students who have difficulty setting up a Kubernetes lab environment, we provide scripts and manuals for manual installation and configuration.
+For students who have difficulty configuring the Kubernetes lab environment, we provide scripts and manuals for manual installation and configuration.

-Therefore, this is a lecture that incorporates the concerns of 'How can I teach handling Prometheus in a really easy way?' and 'How can I make it work together within the Kubernetes ecosystem?'
+Therefore, this lecture is the result of my deep contemplation on "How can I teach Prometheus in a truly easy way?" and "How can I help students integrate it into the Kubernetes ecosystem?"

-If you complete this course and understand the content, you'll be able to comprehend why the architecture below on the official Prometheus homepage is structured that way and how you can utilize it.
+If you complete this lecture and understand its content, you will be able to grasp why the architecture shown below on the official Prometheus website was designed that way and how it can be utilized.

-Request to modify CoreDNS content in Kubernetes documentation (View issue)
+Request to change CoreDNS content in Kubernetes documentation (View Issue)

-Reported a typo found while reviewing Kubernetes volume test code and submitted a code change (View PR)
+While checking the Kubernetes volume test code, I noticed a typo and submitted a code change (View PR)

-Logo suggestion to the Prometheus Blackbox team (View PR)
+Logo suggestion for the Prometheus Blackbox team (View PR)

 Q&A 💬

-I want more people to learn about the wonders of Prometheus, but... since Prometheus exists in a realm that cannot be understood without knowing Kubernetes, I strongly recommend taking the two prerequisite courses before enrolling.
-If you already understand all the content of those courses at a proficient level, then naturally you don't need to take them, but since this is a continuation course, content explained in previous lectures will only be mentioned briefly before moving on.
+I want more people to experience the wonders of Prometheus... however, since Prometheus is in a realm that cannot be understood without knowledge of Kubernetes, I highly recommend taking the two prerequisite courses first.
+Of course, if you already have a complete understanding of all the content in those courses, you don't have to take them.
+But since these courses are part of a continuous series, I will only briefly mention concepts covered in the previous lectures before moving on.

-Q. Do I have to learn Prometheus through this course?
+Q. Do I have to learn Prometheus through this specific course?

-To be honest, 'No'.
+To be honest, the answer is 'no'.
 The best textbook is the official Prometheus documentation.
-However, the official documentation can be difficult to define how to start and how to learn when studying from the beginning.
-For example, you can think of the official Prometheus documentation as a textbook, and this course as a reference guide.
-However, in my personal opinion, the official Prometheus documentation is not as well-organized and user-friendly as Kubernetes documentation, so I think starting with a reference guide first would be a more effective way to learn Prometheus.
+However, it can be difficult to define how to start and what to learn when studying from the official documentation from scratch.
+You can think of the official Prometheus documentation as a textbook and this lecture as a reference book.
+In my personal opinion, since the official Prometheus documentation is not as kindly organized as the Kubernetes documentation, I believe you can learn Prometheus more effectively by looking at a reference book first.

-Q. Will I know everything about Prometheus just by taking this course?
+Q. Can I learn everything about Prometheus just by taking this course?

-As mentioned in previous courses (Easy Start with Kubernetes, Learning Kubernetes with Diagrams), it's impossible to teach everything about a product in just a few dozen hours of online/offline lectures.
-However, this course covers all the core aspects of Prometheus, and I'm confident that there are no other domestic courses that approach it from this perspective.
+As mentioned in previous courses (Kubernetes for Easy Start, Learning Kubernetes through Diagrams), it is impossible to teach everything about a product in a few dozen hours of online or offline lectures.
+However, this course covers all the core aspects of Prometheus, and I am confident that no other lecture in Korea approaches the subject from this perspective.

-We are doing our best to ensure smooth hands-on practice for students, but please understand that we may not be able to help with Vagrant-related errors that occur depending on individual environments.
+We are doing our best to ensure a smooth practice experience for all students, but please understand that we may not be able to provide assistance for Vagrant-related errors that occur due to individual environments.

-I provide answers to questions, but Q&A is not included in the course fee.
-However, if the exercises don't work or there is incorrect content, please let me know and I will address it as quickly as possible.
+We provide answers to questions, but Q&A is not included in the course fee.
+However, if the practice exercises do not work or if there is incorrect content, please let us know and we will take action as quickly as possible.

 Recommended for these people